thepirat000/Audit.NET/src/Audit.WCF/README.md

 Generate Audit Logs for Windows Communication Foundation (WCF) service calls.

-Audit.Wcf provides the server-side infrastructure to log interactions with WCF Services.
+Audit.Wcf provides the server-side infrastructure to log interactions with WCF services.
 It can record service method calls with caller info and arguments.

 ##Install